NEW OpenAI Structured Outputs with Label Studio 🚀

 Supported data types Text

-Class selection Single selection (the LLM can apply one label per task)
+Class selection Multi-selection (the LLM can apply multiple labels per task)

 Supported base models OpenAI gpt-3.5-turbo-16k*